 New Emotional Support Animal Law Florida 2020 - What it Means for Landlords and Condo Residents with an ESA Dog or Cat

 There's been a lot of discussion about mental health these days and for good reason.
 Our mental health is of paramount importance, especially in these modern times.
 With all the thought and energy we spend on our physical health, it makes sense that we should also take care of our mental health.

 One way emotional conditions, are treated and helped is with emotional support animals (ESA), usually an emotional support dog or cat.
-But if you have an ESA, and as a person with an emotional condition or disability, including depression or anxiety, finding a new home can come with a whole new set of challenges.
+But if you have an ESA, and as a person with an emotional condition or disability, including depression or anxiety, moving and finding a new home can come with a whole new set of challenges.
 And no one needs the added fear and stress of possibly being denied housing or being discriminated against for owning an emotional support animal (ESA).

-Thankfully, a new law has been passed in Florida, effective July 1, 2020, which explicitly states what you and your current or prospective housing provider can and cannot do in regards to Emotional Service Animals.
+Thankfully, a new law was passed in Florida, effective July 1, 2020, which explicitly states what you and your current or prospective housing provider can and cannot do in regards to Emotional Service Animals.
 The law applies to all condos, apartments, and rental homes.

 This new law also addresses a growing concern among landlords and condo boards, wherein tenants have been wrongfully passing off their pets as Emotional Support Animals by obtaining illegitimate ESA letters and certificates online.

 Photo courtesy of Oleg Ivanov

 Here’s how the 2020 Florida ESA law empowers both sides:

 A Florida landlord cannot deny housing for disability or disability-related need.
 Amending the Florida Fair Housing Act, the new law strictly prohibits landlords from denying housing to any person with a disability or disability-related need who owns an Emotional Support Animal or acquires one in the future.